The Twelve Pathways of Integration

 The shadow’s purpose is not to be fixed, but to be felt.
 Your work as a conscious leader is to make space for what your body remembers and to listen.

 Integration begins the moment you bring curiosity to your contraction.
-When you stop asking, “How do I get rid of this?” and begin asking, “What is this trying to teach me?” you step into sacred leadership.
+When you stop asking “How do I get rid of this?” and begin asking “What is this trying to teach me?” you step into a different quality of leadership altogether.